Compartmental Disease Models with Time-Varying Transmission Rates: A Bayesian Generalized Hamiltonian Monte Carlo framework with Applications to COVID-19: Discussion and conclusions

+In this work, we implemented a flexible Bayesian framework for inferring time-dependent transmission rates in compartmental epidemic models.
+The framework combines established ingredients such as mechanistic SI$_K$R/SE$_M$I$_K$R structures, Bayesian P-splines, Negative Binomial observation models, and Hamiltonian-based sampling into a single computational workflow.
+The contribution is therefore not the invention of these components in isolation, but their integration into a reproducible framework for studying time-varying epidemic transmission under partial observation.
+This Bayesian formulation allows us to quantify uncertainty in both the model parameters and the unobserved transmission process, and was implemented in a user-friendly tool based on \texttt{C} and \texttt{R} \citep{R23}, available as \href{https://github.com/HristoInouzhe/BayesTemporalEpidemicDynamics}{a GitHub repository}.
+The synthetic case study and the comparison with established alternative methods show that our procedure can produce results comparable to those of diffusion-based approaches and EpiEstim in a controlled setting, while providing a smooth mechanistic representation of the transmission process.

-Experiments on the COVID-19 daily incidence data for the Basque Country show that the presented methods are able to capture the variability of the transmission process of the disease causing a devastating pandemic.
-We want to remark that we are not promoting a single best model that captures the information in a dataset.
+Experiments on COVID-19 daily incidence data from the Basque Country show that our methods can capture important temporal variation in the transmission dynamics.
+We emphasise that we are not promoting a single best model that captures the information in a dataset.
 On the contrary we are offering a broad family of models that can be used for that purpose.
-The decision of which concrete model to use is left to the expertise of a user.
-However, based on our experiments, we strongly suggest practitioners use in parallel a variety of models and prior distributions in order to obtain robust conclusions.
-Additionally, our methods' execution times (including tuning and sampling, in the worst cases always lower than 24 hours for the Basque Countr data) allow us to monitor daily, or every two days, the evolution of the transmission of the disease.
-We are working on improving computational efficiency to reduce the execution times of our methods.
+Our findings indicate that while structurally different models can yield similarly good fits to incidence data, they may lead to distinct inferences for key epidemiological quantities, such as the basic reproduction number.
+This underscores the importance of considering multiple plausible model structures and prior choices in parallel, as focusing solely on fit quality may obscure model misspecification.
+The final model choice should be guided by expert judgement and sensitivity analyses.